 Having a landline at home might seem dated now.
-More than half of Americans have gone to wireless only homes, and the trend toward landline-free residences shows no signs of abating.
+More than half of Americans have gone to wireless only in their homes, and the trend toward landline-free residences shows no signs of abating.
 As you probably expected, most people who still use landlines at home come from an older demographic.
 They’re typically empty-nesters, too.
 However, a large number of boomerang kids — those who moved back home after finishing college — also live in homes with landlines.

 Keeping Up With Technology

-For these and other reasons, landlines can be the right phone systems choice for a small business.
+For these and other reasons, landlines can be the right phone system choice for a small business.
 Landlines prove problematic, however, when you’re on the road.
 If you’re a one-person operation, you manage a virtual team, or you attend many in-person meetings, you probably spend a lot of time out of the office and away from the phone.
 That means you need your calls forwarded to your cell phone.

 So what are the ways you can forward your landline phone to your cell phone?
 Here are three good ones!